 We are identifying the "Update Pending" packages and moving them into a temporary file using the last command to get rid of them.

-Once you have actually gotten rid of these packages, reboot your system.
+Once you have gotten rid of these packages, reboot your system.
 The stop code - Inaccessible Boot Device error should be fixed by now!

-The antivirus software in your system could be the reason behind stop code - Inaccessible Boot Device error.
+The antivirus software in your system could be the reason behind the stop code - Inaccessible Boot Device error.
 In a way, antivirus software can prevent your Windows from reading data in your system/PC.
 If you have any antivirus in your system, disable it/them temporarily.

 If you are not sure about the above step, update your antivirus software.
 Check if the error has gone or not.